StefanoIncardone/kaylang/IDEAS.md

 r'' -> r'''''
 #         ^    this is the valid character, but it would not work since it uses the same character
 #              for the quotes and for the escaping of the quotes, so this kind of escaping would be
-#              remove for the other kinds of quoted literals for consistency
+#              removed for the other kinds of quoted literals for consistency
 ```